 Kermit is a somewhat small city located in the state of Texas.
 With a population of 6,434 people and two constituent neighborhoods, Kermit is the 326th largest community in Texas.

-Kermit is a blue-collar town, with 41.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Kermit is a city of construction workers and builders, sales and office workers, and professionals.
-There are especially a lot of people living in Kermit who work in office and administrative support (12.07%), sales jobs (8.28%), and management occupations (6.33%).
+When you are in Kermit, you'll notice that it is more blue-collar than most other communities in America.
+44.34% of Kermit’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Kermit is a city of construction workers and builders, sales and office workers, and service providers.
+There are especially a lot of people living in Kermit who work in office and administrative support (12.05%), sales jobs (8.00%), and healthcare (6.24%).